yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-replication/async-replication.md

 ### Active-Active

 The replication of data can be bi-directional between two clusters.
 In this case, both clusters can perform reads and writes.
 Writes to any cluster is asynchronously replicated to the other cluster with a timestamp for the update.
 If the same key is updated in both clusters at a similar time window, this will result in the write with the larger timestamp becoming the latest write.
-Thus, in this case, the clusters are all active and this deployment mode is called multi-master deployments or active-active deployments).
+Thus, in this case, the clusters are all active, and this deployment mode is called a multi-master deployment or active-active deployment.

 {{< note title="Note" >}}